pauldmccarthy/fsleyes/userdoc/overlays.rst

              The :ref:`overlay list panel <ortho_lightbox_views_overlay_list>`
              allows you to link some display properties across a group of overlays, via the chainlink button.
-This is useful if, for exmaple, you have two or more 4D NIFTI images, and you want to display the same volume from each of them.
+This is useful if, for example, you have two or more 4D NIFTI images, and you want to display the same volume from each of them.